pastebt/xmlrpc/README.md

 Package xmlrpc provides a rudimentary interface for sending and receiving XML-RPC requests.

-Procedures are provided by any objects registered with the server.
+Procedures can be provided by any objects registered with the server.
 An XML-RPC server is:

 ```go